Boson and neutron stars with increased density

 We find that the existence of neutron stars -- very similar to that of boson stars -- is limited by the requirement of positivity of the denominator in the expansion (\ref{eq:taylor}) for $\eta q^2 > 0$ and by the requirement of positivity of $\phi'^2$ (see (\ref{eq:phip2})) for $\eta q^2 < 0$, respectively.
 Our results for the mass-radius relation of neutron stars for different values of $\eta q^2$ are shown in Fig.\ref{fig:NS_mass_radius}.
 The maximal mass $M_{G,{\rm max}}$ of the scalarized neutron stars is reached at roughly the same value of $R\approx 10$, however, when increasing $\eta q^2$, the value of the maximal mass decreases as compared to the GR limit.
-When decreasing $\eta q^2$ from zero, we find an interesting new phenomenon which appears for both EOSII and EOSIII.
-Let us choose the value $\eta q^2 =-0.25$ for EOSII to explain this in more detail~: when increasing the central pressure of the star, $P(0)$, we find a branch of solutions for $P(0) \leq 0.009$ (in our units) corresponding to $R > 11.4$.
-The solutions constructed for larger $P(0)$ (and $R \leq 11.4$) have $(\phi')^2<0$ in some region and are therefore not acceptable, i.e. we find an interval of $P(0)$ for which no scalarized neutron stars exist.
+When decreasing $\eta q^2$ from zero, we find an interesting new phenomenon.
+Let us choose the value $\eta q^2 =-0.25$ to explain this in more detail~: when increasing the central pressure of the star, $P(0)$, we find a branch of solutions for $P_0 \leq 0.009$ (in our units) corresponding to $R > 11.4$.
+The solutions constructed for larger $P_0$ (and $R \leq 11.4$) have $(\phi')^2<0$ in some region and are therefore not acceptable, i.e. we find an interval of $P(0)$ for which no scalarized neutron stars exist.
 Interestingly, we observe that when increasing $P(0)$ sufficiently (in fact, $P(0) > 0.12$) a new, second branch of scalarized neutron stars for which $(\phi')^2 > 0$, exists.
 The reason for the existence of this new branch can be understood when considering (\ref{eq:phip2}) and the plot of the energy density $\rho$, pressure $P$, the metric functions $f(r)$ and $b(r)$ as well as $\phi'^2$ given in Fig. \ref{fig:NS_profiles} for neutron star corresponding to the second branch of solutions.
 This neutron star has $R=10$ and $P(0)=0.66$.
 Clearly, all functions are well behaved in particular $\phi'^2 \geq 0$ inside the star.